ED: Special Education (EDSE)

 3 credits (3+0)

 Typical and atypical human growth and development in early childhood; family systems and the role of families in supporting development; effects of cultural and linguistic differences on growth and development; cultural perspectives influencing relationships among families, schools, and communities; development and implementation of Individual Family Services Plans and Individual Education Programs for young children with exceptional learning needs.
-Requires Internet access.
+This course may be stacked with EDSE S405.
+Internet access is required.

 EDSE S609 Classroom Management and Child Guidance in ECE